Who We Are

 Some physicians stay current with the most advanced surgical methods like minimally invasive spine surgery where the surgeon operates through narrow tubular retractors about the width of a ball point pen.
 These narrow tubular retractors use tiny cameras and cutting devices in the tip.
 This takes extensive training to become proficient because the surgeon is operating through a tiny inch-long incision.

 Some other surgeons, however, prefer to make longer 3 inch incisions because that is how they were trained 20 or 30 years ago.
-While it’s easier for the surgeon to operate through a 3-inch open incision, the patient has a longer and more painful recovery.
+While it’s easier for the surgeon to operate through a 3-inch open incision, the patient has more blood loss, more time spent in the hospital, and a longer and more painful recovery.
+Many of Dr. Jatana’s patients go home the same day after spine surgery.

-The traditional treatment for a herniated disc in the neck has typically been a discectomy that removes the herniated disc which is pressing on a nearby nerve root causing symptoms of radiating pain or numbness or weakness in a hand.
-When that damaged disc is removed, something has to be inserted to retain the disc height.
+When a disc ruptures or herniates in the neck or back, the surgeon then must perform a discectomy procedure that removes the herniated disc which is pressing on a nearby nerve root causing symptoms of radiating pain or numbness or weakness in a hand.
+When that damaged disc is removed, something has to be inserted to restore the disc height.
 In a fusion, a piece of bone is inserted as a disc spacer.
+Spinal fusion has been the traditional treatment for herniated discs over the last 30 years.

 The most advanced neck surgeons may recommend for patients who qualify, an artificial disc replacment.
 In disc replacement surgery, a tiny artificial disc is inserted in the disc space which enables the neck to retain movement.
 This is called motion preservation surgery, which requires advanced training and approval by the companies that manufacture the artificial disc.